 There are also middle of the range supermarkets such as Tesco, Asda and Morrisons which often have good deals.
 The weakened pound and higher import costs due to Brexit have resulted in prices of some foods rising dramatically.

 The average weekly shopping bill is estimated to be around £60 in the UK for two people, although expats can expect to reduce grocery shopping to around £45–£50 in the budget stores.
 To get the latest average prices for staple products, check out this website.

 School fees UK

 Expats residing in the UK are eligible to send your children to state schools is England free of charge.
 The only costs are for uniforms, dinners and extra-curricular books that are not offered by the UK education system.

-Children are obligated to attend school from the age 5 to the age of 16, but can extend your education at high school or college to take ‘A’ levels which are required to qualify for University places.
+Children are obligated to attend school from the age five to the age of 16, but can extend your education at high school or college to take ‘A’ levels which are required to qualify for university places.

 The UK has one of the best private school systems in the world, but tuition fees averaged a whopping £17,000 in 2018.
 The upside is the quality of education is significantly higher than state schools.